 As you may be deepening your use of online and remote technologies, be assured that the intellectual property you create is protected as your own in the CBA, and in addition, do be aware of any agreements you are asked to sign in exchange for a stipend or other online teaching support.

-Please be in contact with your CFA Faculty Rights representative if you feel your rights are not being upheld.
+Please contact your campus CFA Faculty Rights representative if you feel your rights are not being upheld.